 EXTRA CASH: Be a Nomad or Take Side Jobs

-When I lived in Mexico City for four months in 2017, I gave up my apartment back in Chicago and put all my stuff into storage with my family.
+When I lived in Mexico City for four months, I gave up my apartment back in Chicago and put all my stuff into storage with my family.
 As a result, I had no bills or costs except my basic living expenses in Mexico.

-Similarly, when I go to Africa this summer, I won’t be paying rent because I found someone to sublet my room for those two months.
+Similarly, when I went to Africa, I wasn’t paying rent because I found someone to sublet my room for those two months.
 I’m essentially a digital nomad with no costs at home while I travel.

 Budget Travel Tips Wrap-Up